PS1 games you may have missed: Non-RPG edition

 Somewhat more surprising was the fact that the game would be retranslated.
 Now… the original PSX translation of Tactics isn’t all bad.
 But it does suffer from a lack of editing (such as the mission where you were to “Kill Dycedarg’s older brother”), and is a bit awkward from time to time.

 For all the game’s fans, however, this is a godsend.
-It’s a remake of a game that doesn’t try to go too far – it adds a few aspects, some new characters, et cetera – so if it were the same translation there would be more debate over whether or not to get it. → Phoenix Write: Just Posts for All
+It’s a remake of a game that doesn’t try to go too far – it adds a few aspects, some new characters, et cetera – so if it were the same translation there would be more debate over whether or not to get it.
+With a fresh translation, though, it’s hard to argue against it – provided the rumors that it runs slow and has terrible sound are actually just rumors. → One must imagine video games happy.

 Odin Sphere: not drinking the kool-aid